 The company recognises that the strength of the board is maintained by having a diverse range of professionals some of whom no longer work full time.
 There are occasions when directors' other commitments may cause them to fail to attend a meeting, but they are expected to ensure sufficient time is allocated to their role to demonstrate the required level of governance.
-In the year ending 2020, average attendance at all board meetings and sub groups was 92% (2019: 89%).
+In the year ending 2021, attendance at all board meetings and sub groups was 94% (2020: 92%).